Welcome to our latest fortnightly eBulletin, posted here on 25 July 2017. In this issue:

 Read the post on the Return Path blog for yourself.

-This topic is covered by our Copywriting Workshop (new date of 3 October in London just announced) and our Email Marketing Workshop.
+This topic is covered by our Copywriting Workshop and our Email Marketing Workshop.

 It seems that the lovable bear, a global brand, is being blocked on social media sites in China following comparisons made with President Xi Jinping.
 It all started with a photograph of the Chinese president and Barack Obama in which they were likened to Pooh and Tigger, and which went viral some years ago.
 It’s thought that new comparisons have triggered the crackdown.